Leonor de Velasco Álvarez

-Leonor de Velasco Álvarez (July 30, 1907 - January 14, 1975) was a housewife, socialite and the First Lady of Colombia from 1926 to 1930, through her marriage to the 12th president Miguel Abadía Méndez.
+Leonor de Velasco Álvarez de Abadía (July 30, 1907 - January 14, 1975) was the First Lady of Colombia from 1926 to 1930, through her marriage to the 13th president Miguel Abadía Méndez.

 Biography

 Leonor de Velasco Álvarez was born on July 30, 1907 to Enrique de Velasco and Mercedes Álvarez in Bogotá.

 She completed her high school studies at the María Auxiliadora Women's Catholic School in Bogotá.

 First Lady of Colombia (1926-1930)

 On June 5, 1926, Leonor married the then elected-President of Colombia, Miguel Abadía Méndez, being the first time in the history of Colombia that a presidential wedding occurred.

 As host of San Carlos Palace de Velasco Álvarez was characterized by holding numerous social events held every month known as the "Palace Receipts" which were only attended by diplomats as well as those close to the Abadía Méndez administration.